The PurpleAir Utility

 Keyboard Shortcuts and Special Actions

-Zooming: Click and drag a box around the data you are interested in seeing close-up.
+Zooming Click and drag a box around the data you are interested in seeing close-up.
 If there are multiple sensors connected, this will zoom all windows to allow a side-by-side comparison.
 You may zoom in further by clicking and dragging a new box around an area of interest.
-To reset the zoom, click once on any graph.
+To reset the zoom, right-click twice in the graph.

 The utility isn’t working.
 I have installed it on my MacBook Pro (running latest MacOS) and my windows PC (running latest windows 10 version).
 I have installed the requisite USB drivers according to the utility.
 In both scenarios the Serial Port doesn’t show any USB connections.
 For the Mac it only shows two bluetooth connections unrelated to the PurpleAir.
 On the windows PC when you click the serial dropdown box there isn’t anything to select.